Vermont Reads 2019March: Book One

 Do participants keep the books?

 We award books to the community organizations that apply, which then keep and manage those copies.
 We encourage hosts to distribute, collect, and re-distribute books repeatedly so that as many people as possible can read them.

 Ideally, participants will come to any related program having read some or all of the book.
 However, with the possible exception of book discussion programs, this should not be a stringent requirement.
 After all, an interesting discussion may be just the thing to get the person to finish reading the book!
 Please make every effort to accommodate beginning readers or those needing a reading partner.
 Places to contact for assistance include adult basic education centers, libraries, and schools.
-See details on audio and talking book formats.

 My organization wants to plan our own events.
 Why do we need to apply with other organizations?